j1cobs/file_to_mp3/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/66884970/how-to-add-your-own-tts-voices-for-pyttsx3-python)
 - [Step by Step Guide](https://puneet166.medium.com/how-to-added-more-speakers-and-voices-in-pyttsx3-offline-text-to-speech-812c83d14c13)

-### file_to_mp3.exe
+### dist/file_to_mp3.exe

-Project converted into an executable file with auto-py-to-exe.
+Project converted into an executable file with pyinstaller.
-It does not include the **Voices** folder, you need to put the two together to have multiple voices.
+Update (Needs testing) : Tried to include the **Voices** folder in the exe file, not sure if it works yet.

-You could also create that file yourself.
+You could also create the exe file yourself.

 First install **auto-py-to-exe** in your command prompt: